 We propose to apply the new EBSS to the next period.
-In developing the new EBSS we had regard to the requirements under the rules, as set out in the scheme and accompanying explanatory statement.29 This reasoning extends to the factors we must have regard to in implementing the scheme.
+In developing the new EBSS we had regard to the requirements under the rules, as set out in the scheme and accompanying explanatory statement.35 This reasoning extends to the factors we must have regard to in implementing the scheme.

-The EBSS must provide for a fair sharing of efficiency gains and losses.30 Under the scheme, TNSPs and consumers receive a benefit where a TNSP reduces its costs during a regulatory control period and both bear some of any increase in costs.
+The EBSS must provide for a fair sharing of efficiency gains and losses.36 Under the scheme, TNSPs and consumers receive a benefit where a TNSP reduces its costs during a regulatory control period and both bear some of any increase in costs.

 Under the EBSS, positive and negative carryovers reward and penalise TNSPs for efficiency gains and losses respectively.
-31 The EBSS provides a continuous incentive for TNSPs to achieve opex efficiencies throughout the next period.
+The EBSS provides a continuous incentive for TNSPs to achieve opex efficiencies throughout the next period.
 This is because the TNSP receives carryover payments so it retains any efficiency gains or losses it makes within the regulatory period for the length of the carryover period.
 This is regardless of the year in which it makes the gain or loss.
-32
+The same period and penalise TNSPs for efficiency gains are continuous incentive for TNSPs to achieve opex efficiencies throughout the next period.
+This is because the TNSP receives carryover payments so it retains any efficiency gains or losses it makes within the regulatory period for the length of the carryover period.
+This is regardless of the year in which it makes the gain or loss.